Ivanlopez-dev/Ivanlopez-dev/README.md

 <h2 align="center">About me</h2>
-<p>I have <strong>2+ years experience</strong> working in agile environment, on several projects with Vanilla <strong>JavaScript</strong> and libraries/frameworks like React and Next.
-I love create applications with JS in general and solve problems with creativity and clean code. </p>
+<p>I have <strong>2+ years experience</strong> working in Agile environment with weekly Sprints, on several projects with Vanilla <strong>JavaScript</strong> and libraries/frameworks like React and Next.
+I started with MERN stack and focused on learning good practices and clean code. </p>
+<p>At the moment I'm focusing on learn React and Next.js deeply, like upgrading performance with SSR (Server Side Rendering) and other fantastic React tools.</p>

 <!--Languages and Tools Section-->
 <h2 align="center">Languages and tools</h2>